Middle East Conflict

 The Middle East conflict is having an impact on the entire region: fear is also growing in neighboring countries such as Lebanon, Syria and the West Bank.
 Violence has increased in the border regions since the conflict escalated.

-In Lebanon, 4,047 people have been killed and 16,638 injured since the escalation.
-As a result of the heavy airstrikes and the ground offensive, over one million people have been displaced.
-Over 560,000 people have fled to Syria - many of them have been displaced once again.
+In Lebanon, over 4,000 people have been killed and more than 17,500 injured since the escalation.
+As a result of the heavy air strikes and the ground offensive, over one million people have been displaced, many of whom have since been able to return to their home region.
 Despite the agreed ceasefire, the plight of the people in Lebanon remains great.

 Our Aid in the Middle East